-Win beyond special for a special team - O'Gara
+O'Gara targets Irish job after La Rochelle triumph

-Ronan O'Gara: La Rochelle boss on Champions Cup win and wanting Ireland job
+Ronan O'Gara: La Rochelle boss targets Irish job after Champions Cup triumph

 Last updated on .From the section Irish Rugby

-La Rochelle's Heineken Champions Cup success was "beyond special" for what is becoming a "special team", says head coach Ronan O'Gara.
+Ronan O'Gara says he wants to coach his native Ireland after guiding La Rochelle to a second successive Heineken Champions Cup success.

-The French side staged a stirring comeback to beat Leinster 27-26 after trailing 17-0 in Saturday's decider at the Aviva Stadium in Dublin.
+The French side staged a stirring comeback to beat Leinster 27-26 after trailing 17-0 in the Dublin final.

-O'Gara made clear his desire to coach his native country after the victory.

 "Yes, of course, I want to coach Ireland as well but you have got to earn that right," he said.

-O'Gara also said the victory ranks as his best memory from the Lansdowne Road venue at which he enjoyed huge success as a player for Ireland.
+O'Gara added that that the victory ranks as his best memory from the Lansdowne Road venue at which he enjoyed huge success as a player for Ireland.

 "It's such a happy place.
 The boys emptied the tank, it wasn't looking promising obviously for a lot of the game, but we got back into it at half-time.